Omnamdeo912/Famdom-Quiz/README.md

 # Famdom-Quiz
+>mark 2

->This a simple CLI based quiz app.
+* This is simple CLI based quiz app.
 ---
 ### Tech Used
 - `JavaScript`